 Respond to a message

-- While you hear the “blip” sound, trigger the gesture you use to start a conversation with the Assistant, and speak the reply you want to send.
+- While you hear the “blip” sound, trigger the gesture you use to start a conversation with Google Assistant, and speak the reply you want to send.

-- Your Assistant will read out the message, then ask you to send it or change it.
+- Google Assistant will read out the message, then ask you to send it or change it.

 For the best experience, set your primary Assistant language and your phone's system display language to be the same language.